morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

     motion.translate(z=0.3)
     atrv.append(motion)

-The ``append`` method *parents* the actuator to the robot.
+The ``append`` method *parents* the actuator to the robot, (i.e., makes the actuator one of the robot's child components).

 Append a sensor
 +++++++++++++++

-We can now add a :doc:`Pose <../sensors/pose>` sensor, which provides us with the location and rotation of the robot.
+We can now add a :doc:`Pose <../sensors/pose>` sensor, which will report the robot's location and rotation.

-The data it sends back is the *(x, y, z)* coordinates, and the *(yaw, pitch, roll)* orientation.
-For any component, you can know what in exported from the documentation page of the component: :doc:`Pose <../sensors/pose>`
+The data it sends back are the *(x, y, z)* coordinates, and the *(yaw, pitch, roll)* orientation.
+For any component, you can learn what data it can export from its documentation, e.g., :doc:`Pose <../sensors/pose>`

 .. code-block:: python